 MT: How did you come up with the idea of a business like yours?

 BP: Along with having an interest in business, I have always been very involved in volunteering for charities.
-From career workshop days to running pro-bono legal advice clinics, giving back to others has always been an important part of my life.
+From career workshops, and days to running pro-bono legal advice clinics, giving back to others has always been an important part of my life.

 It was then however one day, whilst listening to the podcast “School of Greatness” (Lewis Howes) that a quote from an interview with Timothy Sykes really stuck with me.
 Timothy said: